timothyrenner/svl/docs/index.md

 2. I tend to make the same kinds of plots over and over again.
 Yes there are all sorts of powerful things you can do with these libraries to make publication-quality charts, but honestly I pretty much just make scatter plots and histograms and like one bar chart per project.

 There's another scenario I use plots for - operational metrics.
-When I execute a training / offline prediction run for a machine learning model, I want to visualize a whole bunch of stuff all at once to get a "feel" for what the model's doing with the features, and what kind of impacts we'll expect to put onto our downstream consumers.
+When I execute a training / offline prediction run for a machine learning model, I want to visualize a whole bunch of stuff all at once to get a "feel" for what the model's doing with the features, as well as the kind of impacts we'll expect to put onto our downstream consumers.
 These are basically operational dashboards (like what you'd make with Splunk or Datadog), but for machine learning models.
 For these plots I don't want super customized stuff, I just want simple visualizations to give me a feel for what's going on in one place.
 Now I could just have a notebook that does this for me - in fact the [Lore](https://github.com/instacart/lore) framework from Instacart takes this approach, but there are a number of issues with using a notebook for operational stuff: